StylishThemes/GitHub-code-wrap/README.md

 # GitHub-wrap

-Userstyle to wrap long lines on GitHub.
+Userstyle to wrap long code lines on GitHub.